kubecost/docs/architecture/user-metrics.md

 Prometheus exporter for hardware and OS metrics exposed by *NIX kernels, written in Go with pluggable metric collectors.

 {% hint style="info" %}
-The node exporter is disabled by default.
+The Node Exporter is disabled by default.
 You can enable it with the flags:

 ```
 --set prometheus.server.nodeExporter.enabled=true